psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 The chasm closed.
 And Persephone had gone.

 That first scream?
-Persephone was was alread too far away for her friends to hear it.
+Persephone was was already too far away for her friends to hear it.

 That second scream, to her father: Zeus had got his plausible deniability excuse in place.
-He was in the Temmple, accepting sacrifices to him.
+He was in the Temple, accepting sacrifices to him.

 That third and final scream?
-Persepphone's mother may not have heard it, but she felt, she knew as mother's often do that there was something troubling her daughter, some danger she was in, and she went to look for her.
+Persephone's mother may not have heard it, but she felt, she knew as mother's often do that there was something troubling her daughter, some danger she was in, and she went to look for her.

 But there was no sign of her.

+For nine days, she sought her daughter.
+For nine days, there was no sign of her.

+But then, on the tenth day, Hecate, Goddess of the Moon, Hecate, who straddles the liminal space between the three worlds, she told Persephone's mother that she too had heard the screams.

+And together they went to see Helios, the Sun God who sees all that happens during the day.

+And Helios, seeing the deep despair of Persephone's mother, took pity on her, and told her what he knew, as I have told you: that Zeus had given Persephone to his brother, that Hades had seized her, had forced her into his chariot, had taken her screaming, down to the underworld to be his wife.

+"But he's not that bad, really," said Helios.
+"He does love her, and will surely treat her well.
+And he is the lord over one of the three realms, so quite a catch, really..."

+But this did not placate Persephone's mother at all.
+And even though she was a Goddess herself, and a sister to Zeus, she took herself far away from Olympus, to Eleusis, where she took the form of an old woman sat down by a well, under an old olive tree.

 ## Part III —